 - Drink mindfully.

 Too much wine before bedtime will help you fall asleep right away, but it will also screw up your sleep cycle all night.
 Rothstein recommends against drinking close to your bedtime as it only creates sleeper issues and makes you feel more drowsy the next day.
+If you’re looking for ways on how to get up earlier, avoiding excessive alcohol consumption before bedtime is another valuable tip to consider.

 - Prepare your body for bed with a pre-sleep routine.